abbie-evans/vaccine-booster-optimisation/README.md

 - $k$ is the shape parameter
 - $n_{50_m}$ is the immunity level at which 50% protection is conferred, where $m={1,2}$ and represents infection and hospitalisation/death, respectively

-The immunity levels, $n_x$, from each source of immunity are tracked individually and are modelled using a biphasic exponentaion decay function, to model the waning immunity seen in individuals given previous infection and vaccination:
+The immunity levels, $n_x$, from each source of immunity are tracked individually and are modelled using a biphasic exponential decay function, to model the waning immunity seen in individuals given previous infection and vaccination:
 ```math
 n_x(t) = n^0_x \frac{ \exp(\pi_1\tau_x(t) + \pi_2t_s) + \exp(\pi_2\tau_x(t) + \pi_1t_s) }{ \exp(\pi_1t_s) + \exp(\pi_2t_s) }
 ```